Sheet moulding compound

 Sheet moulding compound (SMC) or sheet moulding composite is a ready to mould glass-fibre reinforced polyester material primarily used in compression moulding.
 The sheet is provided in rolls weighing up to 1000 kg.
 Alternatively the resin and related materials may be mixed on site when a producer wants greater control over the chemistry and filler.

-SMC is both a process and reinforced composite material.
+SMC is both a process and a reinforced composite material.
 This is manufactured by dispersing long strands (usually >1”) of chopped fiber, commonly glass fibers or carbon fibers on a bath of thermoset resin (typically polyester resin, vinyl ester resin or epoxy resin).
 The longer fibers in SMC result in better strength properties than standard bulk moulding compound (BMC) products.
 Typical applications include demanding electrical applications, corrosion resistant needs, structural components at low cost, automotive, and transit.

 Process

 Paste reservoir dispenses a measured amount of specified resin paste onto a plastic carrier film.
 This carrier film passes underneath a chopper which cuts the fibers onto the surface.
 Once these have drifted through the depth of resin paste, another sheet is added on top which sandwiches the glass.
 The sheets are compacted and then enter onto a take-up roll, which is used to store the product whilst it matures.
 The carrier film is then later removed and the material is cut into charges.
 Depending on what shape is required determines the shape of the charge and steel die which it is then added to.
 Heat and pressure act on the charge and once fully cured, this is then removed from the mould as the finished product.
 Fillers both reduce weight and change the physical properties, typically adding strength.
 Production challenges include wetting the filler, which could consist of glass microspheres or aligned fibers rather than random chopped fibers; adjusting die temperature and pressure to provide the proper geometry; and adjusting chemistry to end use.